amartinsan/SNPs_pipeline/Results/README.md

  - Group 6 resembles EUR
  - Group 1 some samples between 2 and 4/6 (many of this samples are close to the center

- Althhough 4, 5 and 6 are not well defined clusters.
+ Althhough 4 and 5 an are not well defined clusters.